thoomi/traffic-sign-classifier/writeup.md

 # **Traffic Sign Recognition**

 This is the second project I am doing as part of Udacity's Self-Driving-Car Nanodegree.
 After learning the theoretical concepts of *neural networks* and *deep learning*, I started exploring [TensorFlow](https://www.tensorflow.org/).
-Following that path, I used the newly gained knowledge to build up a *deep neural network* in order to recognize 43 different German traffic signs.
-Utilizing different preprocessing and data augmentation techniques my final model got an accuracy of **98.7%** on the validation set and an accuracy of **96.0%** on the test set.
+Following that path, I used this newly gained knowledge to build up a *deep neural network* in order to recognize 43 different German traffic signs.
+Utilizing different preprocessing and data augmentation techniques, my final model got an accuracy of **98.7%** on the validation set and an accuracy of **96.0%** on the test set.
 See below for more details :)

-**The goals / steps of this project are the following:**
+**The goals/steps of this project are the following:**
-* Load the data set (see below for links to the project data set)
+* Loading the data set (see below for links to the project data set)
-* Explore, summarize and visualize the data set
+* Exploring, summarizing and visualize the data set
-* Design, train and test a model architecture
+* Designing, training and testing a model architecture
-* Use the model to make predictions on new images
+* Using the model to make predictions on new images
-* Analyze the softmax probabilities of the new images
+* Analyzing the softmax probabilities of the new images
-* Summarize the results with a written report
+* Summarizing the results with a written report

 [//]: # (Image References)